 Common units sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any common units sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed \$0.3096 per common unit.
+Any common units sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per common unit.
 If all the common units are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.

-If the underwriters sell more common units than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 525,000 additional common units at the public offering price less the underwriting discount.
-The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
+If the underwriters sell more common units than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 420,000 additional common units at the public offering price less the underwriting discount.
+The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional common units approximately proportionate to that underwriter's initial purchase commitment.
 Any common units issued or sold under the option will be issued and sold on the same terms and conditions as the other common units that are the subject of this offering.

-We, our officers and directors and Navios Holdings and its affiliates have agreed that, for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of each of Citi, J.P.Morgan and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any common units or any securities convertible into or exchangeable for our common units, subject to certain exceptions including a reduced restricted period with respect to the sale by us of common units or other securities the proceeds of which are used to finance the purchase price of the Navios TBN I. The securities subject to these lock-up arrangements may be released at any time without notice upon the written consent of all the representatives.
+We, our officers and directors and Navios Holdings and its affiliates have agreed that, for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of each of Citi and J.P.
+Morgan, dispose of or hedge any common units or any securities convertible into or exchangeable for our common units.
+The securities subject to these lock-up arrangements may be released at any time without notice upon the written consent of all the representatives.
 The foregoing will not apply to the offer for sale, sale or other issuance of common units or other securities to Navios Holdings or any of its subsidiaries in connection with our acquisition of any assets from Navios Holdings or any of its subsidiaries, provided that any such recipient of common units or other securities enters into a lock-up arrangement for the remainder of the 90-day restricted period.
 Notwithstanding the foregoing, if (i) during the last 17 days of the 90-day restricted period, we issue an earnings release or material news or a material event relating to our company occurs; or (ii) prior to the expiration of the 90-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 90-day restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.